Doctor Daisy Eng is a woman of small stature. But do not let her size fool you.

 Last month, the corps received a $193,000 grant to improve its recruitment and retention of culturally competent, community-oriented health professionals in California's community clinics and health centers.

 ”What they're trying to do is rebuild primary care,” Open Door's CEO Herrmann Spetzler said.
-With more and
+With more and more providers choosing to go into more lucrative specialty fields, primary care is facing a shortage of medical providers, Spetzler said.

 According to the NHSC Web site, there are more than 9,000 job vacancies nationwide just for the corps.
 NHSC currently has 3,800 clinicians in service.